 I really appreciate you respecting my time as you would for your own doctor.

 Reordering Supplements/Prescription expiration

 I am happy to re-supply supplements to you within certain legal and ethical parameters.
-I will mail or leave supplements for you to collect under the following conditions:
+I will mail or renew an online prescription for you under the following conditions: